Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB62', 'Accessing Files and I/O functions using Rapise')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB62.aspx">KB62</a> Accessing Files and I/O functions using Rapise

 Sometimes using Rapise you need to access files on the Windows filesystem, either for testing purposes, or to object test data stored in a flat CSV, TSV or text file.
 This sample illustrates how you can access the File System using Rapise and the Windows FileSystemObject (http://msdn.microsoft.com/en-us/library/aa242706(v=vs.60).aspx).
+Alternatively you may also use File global object.

 ### <a onclick="return RegisterKbClick('KB59', 'Using Simulated Objects')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB59.aspx">KB59</a> Using Simulated Objects